If you’re running your own webserver and expect it to send email via PHP mail() without issue, you are going to have a

 Don’t forget to check your spam folder.

 If you still haven’t received any mail after a few minutes, check the mail error log.

 sudo tail /var/log/mail.log

-If the mail log is empty or doesn’t exist, try parsing the syslog.
+If the mail log is empty or doesn’t give enough information, try parsing the syslog.
 This will return the last 50 entries for postfix.

 sudo tail -f -n 50 /var/log/syslog | grep postfix